Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

-For that purpose we consider each temporal edge $(u,v,\tau_1,\tau_2,0)$ as two \emph{events}: a \emph{starting event} (resp. \emph{ending event}) which occurs when the edge starts at time $\tau_1$ (resp. ends at time $\tau_2$) and which is defined as the quadruple $(u,v,\tau_1,\text{start})$ (resp. $(u,v,\tau_2,\text{end})$).
-As we consider an undirected temporal graph $G$, we generate only one starting event and one ending event for each pair of symmetrical temporal edges.
+For that purpose we consider each temporal edge $(u,v,\tau_1,\tau_2,0)$ as two \emph{events}: a \emph{beginning event} (resp. \emph{ending event}) which occurs when the edge begins at time $\tau_1$ (resp. ends at time $\tau_2$) and which is defined as the quintuple $(u,v,\tau_1,\text{begin},\tau_2)$ (resp. $(u,v,\tau_2,\text{end},\tau_2)$).
+As we consider an undirected temporal graph $G$, we generate only one beginning event and one ending event for each pair of symmetrical temporal edges.
 We assume that the temporal graph $G$ is given as a sorted event list, ordered by the time of the events (i.e., the third coordinate).
-If several events share the same time, starting events appear before ending events, breaking ties arbitrarily among events of the same type.
+If several events share the same time, beginning events appear before ending events, breaking ties arbitrarily among events of the same type.
 Note that this list can easily be obtained from the list of temporal edges of $G$ in $O(M\log M)$ time using sorting.